kitestring-studio/rad-image/readme.txt

 - image rotation

 == Changelog ==
+0.1.7
+* dynamically sizes the image viewer to the aspect ratio of the image
+* implements help tooltips for the image viewer
+* makes help/tooltip text editable w/ each gallery

 0.1.6
 * changes all instances of dicom to rad_image
 * implement simple-lightbox npm package